 We have an exciting opportunity in Hillingdon Riverside Centre.
-If you are a newly qualifying nurse, a nurse looking for a new challenge or want to expand your expertise, then why don't you come and join our team.
+If you are a newly qualified nurse, a nurse looking for a new challenge, or want to expand your expertise, then why don't you come and join our team?

 The successful applicant may have contact with patients or service users.
 As an NHS Trust we strongly encourage and support vaccination as this remains the best way to protect yourself, your family, your colleagues and of course patients and service users when working on our healthcare settings.

 We are seeking nurses who are friendly, approachable, compassionate and motivated with good communication skills.
 If you are committed to providing person-centered care with a sound knowledge of best practices, this could be the opportunity for you.

 Frays Ward- 18 bedded acute male mental health ward.
 Dedicated to offering person centred individual care using the recovery model.
 Also received a rating of good from the CQC.